 EPA and DHA are the well-known omega-3 essential fatty acids derived from fish oils that are required for many beneficial biological activities, but it's the SPMs in fish oil that have the most powerful anti-inflammatory effects.
 Recent research found that by concentrating SPMs, producing a more effective anti-inflammatory response was possible, without the side effects of drugs.
 SPMs are produced in the body, but aging, diet, lack of exercise, insufficient sleep, stress, and over-consumption of omega-6 fats can limit SPM production.
 Increasing the intake of fish oil alone will not raise SPM levels sufficiently to lower inflammation, especially as we age.

 After researching SPMs further and as my trigger thumb was not improving, I started taking SPM Active.
 This powerful formula from Metagenics concentrates the equivalent amount of SPMs found in 5 gallons of fish oil into just two capsules.
 After three weeks, my trigger thumb disappeared.
 The problem was always most noticeable in the morning, and I now wake up with no stiffness in my hands.
 As I had already scheduled a follow-up appointment with the doctor, I was happy to meet with him and show him my healthy hands with no pain or clicking.
 He was pleased with the progress and I was thrilled that I wouldn't need a cortisone shot or surgery.

-This unique exercise combined with proper nutrition including SPMs provided me with relief from trigger thumb.
+This unique exercise combined with proper nutrition including SPMs provided me with relief from trigger thumb, and I'm happy to report that two years later, I have had no recurrence.
 Commitment to a natural approach can help manage inflammation and ease the symptoms of tendonitis and arthritis without the side effects of drugs.